lokijota/Azure-RPi-BME680/DeviceUploadData.md

 ```

-4. The filed in the `data` folder are renamed, with an `uploaded_` prefix added.
+4. The files in the `data` folder are renamed, with an `uploaded_` prefix added.
 E.g., `20200131-235215.csv` becomes `uploaded_20200131-235215.csv`.
 You'll need to clear up these files later.
 5. Now that this process has been tested, you need to run the previous command on a schedule with a cron job.
-Do do this, run `crontab -e`, pick an editor (nano may be the simplest one), and add the following at the end:
+To do this, run `crontab -e`, pick a text editor if Linux asks you to (nano may be the simplest one), and add the following at the end of the file:

 `* * * * * /usr/bin/python3 /home/pi/bsec_bme680_linux/scoop_up_data.py /home/pi/bsec_bme680_linux/data/`

-This will execute the command every minute, and upload the readings (typically 20 at a time, considering they are recorded every 3 seconds).
+When you save and exit, the specified command will be executed every minute, and upload the readings (typically 20 at a time, considering they are recorded every 3 seconds).

 ## TBD

+**TBD** clear up the uploaded files.

 **TBD** - how to set up your Azure IotHub -- create it and an IoT Device.
 Add a new instructions step.
 Maybe link to this: https://docs.microsoft.com/en-gb/learn/modules/remotely-monitor-devices-with-azure-iot-hub/2-create-iot-hub-device-id?pivots=csharp